Grooming is a crucial part of your guinea’s care, and isn’t something you can overlook or skimp on.

 Do you have any grooming tips of your own?
 Let me know on social media, or send me some pics of your freshly groomed piggy – I can’t wait to hear from you!

-And, if you’re looking for more helpful guides on guinea pig care, then take a look at our other resources.
+And, if you’re looking for more helpful guides on guinea pig care, then take a look at our other resources, such as this review of the best guinea pig carriers.